ruanyf/react-testing-demo/README.md

 });
 ```

 You may feel `app.props.children[0].props.children` intimidating, but it is not.
-Each virtual DOM object has a `props.children` property which contains its all children components.
-The first `props.children` of `App` is the title whose `props.children` property is the text of the title.
+Each virtual DOM object has a `props.children` property which contains its all children components. `app.props.children[0]` is the title whose `props.children` is the text of the title.

 The second [test case](https://github.com/ruanyf/react-testing-demo/blob/master/test/shallow2.test.js) is to test the initial state of a `TodoItem` is undone.